 Veto Power of President - Indian Polity Notes

 When a bill is introduced in the Parliament, Parliament can pass the bill and before the bill becomes an act, it has to be presented to the Indian President for his approval.
 It is up to the President of India to either reject the bill, return the bill or withhold his/her assent to the bill.
 The choice of the President over the bill is called the veto power.
-Veto Power of the President of India is guided by Article 111 of the Indian Constitution and makes an important topic for IAS Exam and its three stages – Prelims, Mains and Interview.
+The Veto Power of the President of India is guided by Article 111 of the Indian Constitution and is an important topic for the IAS Exam and its three stages – Prelims, Mains and Interview.

-The topic, ‘Veto Power’ is a significant topic for UPSC Prelims and Mains GS-II exam from the perspective of Political Science subject.
+The topic, ‘Veto Power’ is a significant topic for the UPSC Prelims and Mains GS-II exam from the perspective of Political Science subject.
 IAS aspirants should know the types of veto powers of President, the use of those powers and also the comparison of President’s Veto Power with Governor’s Veto Power.

 Veto Power – Indian Polity Notes:- Download PDF Here

-For more articles on Indian Polity, be sure to visit the UPSCIndian Polity Notes page now!!
+For more articles on Indian Polity, be sure to visit the UPSC Indian Polity Notes page now!!

 To complement your preparation for the upcoming exam, check the following links: